tapeinosyne/light-typedclojure/README.md

 ```

 ## Prerelease caveats
 Error messages are currently displayed in a rather awkward fashion, particularly for var/form checks.
+While this is partly due to the lack of a pre-existing eval-and-return method à la CIDER, there exists a Light Table bug in the display of inline results containing newlines that causes the widget to be moved within the editor (or even outside the editor, causing an error).

-The annotation formatters do not reposition your cursor properly; for the form annotator, you are required to be *within* a form rather than at its boundaries.
+The annotation formatters do not reposition your cursor properly (again, a eval-and-return method would be welcome); for the form annotator, you are required to be *within* a form rather than at its boundaries.